webex/webex-js-sdk/packages/@webex/plugin-meetings/src/breakouts/README.md

 breakouts.askAllToReturn()

 // Send a message to a breakout session
-// You can determine which participant types receive the message breakout.broadcast(message, {participants: boolean, cohosts: boolean, presenters: boolean})
+// You can determine which participant types receive the message, if no type set, default is to all participants breakout.broadcast(message, {participants: boolean, cohosts: boolean, presenters: boolean})

 // Send a message to All breakout sessions
-// You can determine which participant types receive the message breakouts.broadcast(message, {participants: boolean, cohosts: boolean, presenters: boolean})
+// You can determine which participant types receive the message,  if no type set, default is to all participants breakouts.broadcast(message, {participants: boolean, cohosts: boolean, presenters: boolean})

 // When breakouts are active you can cancel the automatic end of all sessions by calling this